plone/training/transmogrifier/pipeline.rst

   Blueprints are specified by `name`, which is set in the `configure.zcml` See <blueprints> for steps to set up your own.

+item
+  The current piece of content in the loop being imported

 Here is a visualization of how the items move through the pipeline.
 Each item goes through each step of the pipeline, and each step points to some Python code that manipulates the item.